Complete Mulhacen hiking guide: The top of the Iberian Peninsula!

 Once you get to the top and the path continues on the ridge towards the right, there are only a few hundred meters left to the top of Pico Mulhacen.

-From the top, you can see all the 3000-meter peaks like Pico de Veleta (3398m), which is the second highest in Sierra Nevada, but also El Chullo peak (2613m), which is the highest in Almeria’s Sierra Nevada.
+From the top, you can see all the 3000-meter peaks like Pico de Veleta (3398m), which is the second highest in Sierra Nevada, and Alcazaba (3369m), the 3rd highest in the national park, but also El Chullo peak (2613m), which is the highest in Almeria’s Sierra Nevada.

 On a clear day, you can see the Mediterranean coast as well as Malaga’s highest peak, La Maroma (2066m).

 After you’ve taken in the mesmerizing views of the surrounding peaks, return the same way back to the bus.
-You should leave the top at least 2 hours before the bus is picking you up.
+You should leave the top at least 2 hours before the bus picks you up.

 There's a big chance of seeing mountain goats when climbing Mulhacen Spain